 The solution is to drill a hole just above or below the cooking grate and insert the probe through the hole.
 Make the hole just a bit larger than the probe, and don't worry if it leaks a little.
 That small amount of leakage won't hurt anything.
-If you wish, look for silicone grommets at your hardware store or from Grainger.
+If you wish, look for silicone grommets at your hardware stor, from Grainger or from McMaster.
 Not all probes are the same diameter, but 1/8" should work for most.

 Our science advisor, Prof. Greg Blonder, says "The steel is very hard.
 Create a dimple to help center the drill by hammering a concrete nail or punch into the side.
 I also cut a small block of wood to fit behind the spot you are drilling, clamped or held tight.
 Helps prevent shredding on the inside of the drilled hole, and drops vibration while drilling.
 Use a newer, sharp, high speed bit."

 When measuring meat temp, take the temp in more than one location because the composition of the meat and the unevenness of the grill can fool you.
 Insert the tip of the thermometer into the thickest part of the meat and go past the center.
 Slowly pull it out.
 Read the coldest temp.
 Test other locations.
 Here are two other tricks for taking the temp of a thick cut of meat.